OpenOmics/weave/README.md

 This repository was created to contain the demultiplexing, sample sheet generation, and analysis workflow initialization workflows that exist across the NIH.gov infrastructures.

+# Installation

+Please make sure to setup up ~/.netrc or other means of labkey authentication with the appropriate server information and file permissions.

 # Operation
 __*REQUIREMENT*: manual run execution entry point__
 Some developing options for determining how to find run directories: